Updated August 2019

 We appreciate your interest in the graduate program in the Department of Computer Science & Engineering at UC San Diego.
 We offer PhD and MS degrees in both computer science and computer engineering.
 We also have a streamlined 5-year BS/MS program for highly qualified UCSD CSE undergraduates.

-The UCSD Graduate Online application deadline for Fall 2018 admission to the Ph.D. and MS programs is December 15, 2017.
-(Admittance is for fall quarter only).
+The UCSD Application for Graduate Admission deadline for Fall 2020 admission to the PhD and MS programs is December 16, 2019.
+(Admittance is for Fall quarter only).
+All application materials must be submitted through the online application.

 For information about the online application and required supplemental documents, please refer to: Application Checklist and Guidelines.